Hengle/mesh2splat/README.md

 If compared to current SOTA pipelines, to convert any synthetic data it takes between **15mins and 1h**.

 ## Usage
+ATTENTION: this section is not up to date.
+I am currently working on an ImGui version with 3DGS rendering to preview the converted meshes into splats and tweak a set of parameters in real-time.
+Updated infor to come. <br>
 Currently, in order to convert a 3D mesh into a 3DGS, you can either specify all the different parameters in ```src/utils/params.hpp```, or run the executable and pass the following arguments:
 - **-r**: resolution target (avoid larger than 2048), higher the resolution target, higher the quality
 - **-f**: file location of the 3D mesh in ```.gltf/.glb```  format to convert.